 Shopping for travel insurance

 Now that you know what cover you need, it's time to take a long hard look at the insurance providers and their quotes.
-While you could troll all the insurance companies' websites, it's much easier to use a comparison service to filter your quotes.
+Often, it's useful to go to an insurance comparison service to find out what the cost for your specific needs for travel insurance is.
+Going through all the different providers' websites can be quite time consuming.

 Annual or per trip insurance?